-You will need to use an air compressor that is capable at deliver between 60 to 150 PSI for optimum functionality.
-Overall, the Mityvac 6830 is an easy to use brake bleeder that is built to a high standard and backed by a reputable brand.
+The Mityvac 6830 is an easy to use brake bleeder that is built to a high standard and backed by a reputable brand for peace of mind.

-Capri Tools are a reputable brand in the garage tool industry and their brake bleeder kit is highly recommended.
-It is compatible with most standard or ABS brake systems and includes an integrated silencer to reduce the noise output.
+Capri Tools are a reputable brand in the garage tools industry and their brake bleeder kit is a high quality option.
+It’s compatible with most standard or ABS brake systems and includes an intuitive integrated silencer to reduce the noise output.

-Included in the kit is the brake bleeder, 40 inch silicone hose and a universal rubber adapter for use straightaway.
+Included in the kit is the brake bleeder, 40 inch silicone hose and a universal rubber adapter for use straight out of the box.